edavis/riverpy/README.txt

 items are displayed as you scroll down.
 If you've ever used Twitter, you've used a River of News aggregator.

-With riverpy, I've tried to build a River of News aggregator that uses commonly available software and is easy for people to set up and start using.

-riverpy is written in Python and uses redis as its datastore.
+With riverpy, I've tried to build a River of News aggregator that is easy for people to set up and start using.
+It is written in Python and uses redis as its datastore.

 Installation:
   1) install/configure redis